scality/vaultclient/QUICKSTART.md

 ### Create an access-key for your user

-To create your access key, run the following command :
+To create your access key, run the following command:

 ``` sh
 $> aws --endpoint-url http://localhost:8600 iam create-access-key --user-name userName